π± oss β Claude Code Plugin¶

 What cicd-steward does NOT do:

-- ruff/mypy rule selection or pre-commit configuration β use
+- ruff/mypy rule selection or

-foundry:linting-expert - PyPI release management, release notes, CHANGELOG entries, or contributor communication β use
+.pre-commit-config.yamlauthoring β usefoundry:linting-expert(IS for CI workflow steps that invoke pre-commit, e.g.pre-commit/action@SHA) - PyPI release management, release notes, CHANGELOG entries, or contributor communication β use

 oss:shepherd